amedeos/amedeos.github.io/_drafts/2023-01-19-Using-ebpf-on-OpenShift-quick-and-dirty-way.md

 [root@worker-1 ~]#
 ```

-Instead if you're trying to load image on OpenShift 4.10, with podman 3.x / CoreOS 8.4, you can get this error (loglevel debug):
+Instead, if you're trying to load image on OpenShift 4.10 with podman 3.x / CoreOS 8.4, you can get this error (loglevel debug):
 ```bash
 [root@worker-1 ~]# podman load --log-level=debug -i /tmp/bpf-ocp-8.4-4.18.0-305.65.1.el8_4.x86_64.tar
 ...